Will smart glasses become the next smart speaker?

 In July 2022, Alibaba established a first - level department, Smart Interconnection.

 At that time, Tmall Genie, which was upgraded to an independent business unit, along with other consumer - grade AIoT businesses, was incorporated into the Smart Interconnection department.
-Peng Chao, a former Huawei executive, was appointed as the president to oversee all matters of the Smart Interconnection department.
+Peng Chao, a former Huawei executive, was appointed as the president to coordinate all matters of the Smart Interconnection department.

 First, Baidu, Alibaba, and Xiaomi accounted for 34.96%, 33.4%, and 27.2% of the domestic smart speaker market respectively.
-The three companies together accounted for more than 95% of the market share;
+The three companies together accounted for more than 95% of the market share.

 Second, the annual sales volume of the Chinese smart speaker market was 28.51 million units.
 Affected by the cyclical development of the market and the reduction of subsidies, the overall sales volume decreased by nearly a quarter.